mohamed-ali03/Elva-SIC/README.md

 - Opens and closes the **elevator door** using a servo motor.
 - Reads **temperature and humidity** with a DHT22 sensor.
 - Publishes system data to **MQTT** and **Adafruit IO dashboard**.
+- Streams **live video** from the Raspberry Pi camera module using Flask.
 - Multi-threaded architecture for **simultaneous operations**.

 ---